jme-sull/jme-sull/README.md

 - 🤔 I’m looking for help with ...Finding my first full-time web development job!
 - 💬 Ask me about ...
 My time at Lambda School
 - 📫 How to reach me: ... jkcrawshaw@gmail.com
-- ⚡ Fun fact: ...
-I'm a runner - but only in the fall/winter/spring.
-I hate the heat!